 Films, workshops, camps, and activities for all ages.

 We offer fun, educational activities for kids year-round.
-Check out the award-winning digiPlaySpace in the spring, or check back to find out when we're hosting free drop-in activities like face-painting and meet-and-greets.
+Check out the award-winning digiPlaySpace February 17 - April 22, or check back to find out when we're hosting free drop-in activities like face-painting and meet-and-greets.

 Foster imaginations and spark creativity this school year.
 From exhibitions and presentations to hands-on workshops, TIFF Bell Lightbox provides you with innovative ways to engage with the moving image that extend beyond a class trip to the movies.

 Looking to book your class for one of TIFF's school offerings?
-Please fill out the Educator Booking Inquiry Form and someone from our Youth Learning team will get back to you within one (1) business day.
+Please fill out the Educator Booking Inquiry Form and someone from our Youth Learning team will get back to you shortly.
 See our booking policies.

 1. Minimum participant numbers must be met.
 If a group consists of fewer than the minimum number of participants required, the group must pay for the minimum number.

 2. A reservation confirmation form must be completed and returned to TIFF by the teacher who has booked the event.
 If the completed form has not been returned by the specified date, TIFF reserves the right to release the reservation.
 A 50% deposit will be required to hold bookings of 4 workshops or more.

 3. In the event of cancellation, TIFF must receive written notice no less than 20 school days before the scheduled workshop/ screening or a minimum of 50% of the estimated total will be charged.
 Bookings made less than 20 school days before the date of the visit are considered confirmed at the time of booking.
 Cancellation due to severely inclement weather or force majeure is exempt.